 My mom would sing this song to me all the time at bedtime.
 When she sang the words, “I couldn’t find my baby,” I would stick my head out from under the covers and say, “Here I am, mommy!”
 I remember it like it was yesterday.
 My mom sang me lots of songs when I was little.

 These photos were taken some time in 1962.
 My sister’s boyfriend Sonny Bravo had just taken me to get a haircut, one of my very first.
-That’s him on the ground with the monkey.
-I’m shown here sitting on his car with the monkey he had just bought for my sister.
+I’m shown here wanting to get on the car, and then sitting on his car with the monkey he had just bought for my sister.
+I had the photos digitally enhanced and the color of the vehicle and my clothes came out different in each photo.
+Dang.

 This great song was released in January, 1953, but it was very popular through the next decade.